huazzers/desma126/docs/w1-transforms-vectors.md

 How do we make a solar system that dynamically generates at the start of the scene:

 1. a random number of planets and moons;
-2. a material that lerps from one color to another depending on its distance from the Sun;
-3. a set distance interval between each consecutive sibling planet?
+2. a set distance interval between each consecutive sibling planet?

 ---